 As discussed, the main difference between social media and content marketing is that the former is based on interaction, whereas the latter is based on information.
 You can’t simply post new things on social media and expect people to start liking and sharing them.
 Instead, you have to interact with potential customers by answering their questions, acknowledging their comments, and visiting their pages or liking their posts.

 The content you create has to be excellent if you want to stand out.
 Make sure that everything you post is well-researched, written in an engaging manner, and easy to read or watch by the target audience.
 You don’t want to overwhelm people with technical details, but you also don’t want to bore them with things they already know.

 If you don’t know how to create great content, ask your marketing experts for help.
 They can come up with a list of excellent topics that will be helpful to your target audience.

 Content marketing vs social media marketing: which one is better?
 The answer is that it depends on your business, but many of the most successful strategies combine the two.
 You can use social media to attract customers, who might be interested in learning more about your company and industry by browsing your content.
-Reach out to us at Anthem Software to speak to a marketing expert, who can devise a comprehensive strategy for your business.
+Call us at Anthem Software to speak to a marketing expert, who can devise a comprehensive strategy for your business.